KaiPereira/build-a-devboard/JOURNAL.md

 - Never have a trace at a 90 degree angle, these mess with your signals, and also sometimes get manufactured weirdly
 - Think about what you're going to route next, so that you don't route where that trace needs to go
 - Know what you're routing, things like decoupling caps need to have short, small traces, etc.
+- Never put via's on pads, this makes it hard to solder them, and makes the component unstable
+- Try to route front signals vertically, and back signals horizontally, this isn't a fixed rule, but just try to do it in most spots to have efficient routing

 So, the first thing I'm going to route is my flash memory, I'm going to move the capacitors away temporarily while I do this and then add them back on later.
 So tap on the **route single track** in the right hand toolbar, and then route all the signals like so: